lulouis/cordova-plugin-sznewbest-printer/README.md

 # cordova-plugin-sznewbest-printer
-a plugin for a printer which is provided by sznewbest.com
+a plugin for a printer which is provided by sznewbest.com(Printer's language CP1251)